gofynd/fdk-client-swift/documentation/application/CART.md

-Retrieves a saved address using its ID.
+Use this API to get an addresses using its ID.
+If successful, returns a Address resource in the response body specified in `Address`.
+Attibutes listed below are optional mobile_no checkout_mode tags default

 *Returned Response:*